Firewall

 # Delegated Whitelisting

-Site Administrators can whitelist a limited number of IP addresses by through Account > Whitelisting.
+Site Administrators can whitelist a limited number of IP addresses through Account > Whitelisting.
 This value can be toggled per-site by adjusting rampart,max.
 If set to DEFAULT

 it inherits rampart,max service value.
 A few specific values for rampart,max imply specific meanings: